Garden State Parkway: 1960s

 In March 1961, the Highway Authority announced that plans were being made to construct a new interchange at either Red Hill Road or Nutswamp Road.
 By June, the Highway Authority announced that the interchange would be built at Red Hill Road.
 In November, it was announced the exit would replace the free exit 116, though rather than being demolished, it would simply be restricted to emergency traffic.
 Exit 114 would help relieve local congestion that traveled to the new Bell Labs Holmdel Complex and other industrial parks operating in the area.
 On December 14, the Highway Authority made an appropriation of $50,000 for the engineering work on the interchange.
 Construction began on the exit 114 ramps on July 30, 1962, when construction equipment was taken to the site.
-The exit was opened to traffic on December 20, 1962. with two toll facilities also being constructed.
+The exit was opened to traffic on December 20, 1962, with two toll facilities also being constructed.
 Exit 116 was closed as planned; this was received negatively by locals.

 On June 18, 1963, a meeting was held between NJHA officials, Senator Charles W. Sandman Jr., and the Cape May County Board of Freeholders.
 They discussed safety issues found at exit 12's exit ramp.
-A northbound-only ramp that traveled at-grade across the southbound lanes; it had been described as a "serious hazard" by the NJHA's safety committee.
+A northbound-only ramp that traveled at-grade across the southbound lanes, it had been described as a "serious hazard" by the NJHA's safety committee.
 After an agreement was settled on and approval came from the State Highway department, it was announced to the public on June 26 that the northbound ramp would close permanently.
 When this occurred on July 2, all northbound traffic that previously utilized the ramp was advised to use exit 13, only 0.5 mi to the north, instead.
-The entrance onto the northbound lanes from U.S. Route 9 was left unaltered.
+The entrance onto the northbound lanes from US 9 was left unaltered.